 That moment when you realise someone has shut their front door and is embarking on their journey to their place of service: knowing that God’s will is being done and that prayers are going to be answered.

-Would you recommend a short term mission experience?
+Would you recommend a short term experience?
 Why/why not?

 Absolutely!
-It gives everyone and anyone the chance to experience life on the mission field.
+It gives everyone and anyone the chance to experience life in a cross-cultural ministry.

-Please give one example of someone you have helped into mission.
+Please give one example of someone you have helped.